If anyone was living the life, it was John Stamos.

 Just months later he met model-actress Caitlin McHugh—aka the "mystery woman" E!
 News confirmed he was happily dating in March 2016.

-Stamos popped the question at Disneyland in October and last month the couple excitedly announced that they're expecting their first child together.
+Stamos popped the question at Disneyland in October and in December the couple excitedly announced that they were expecting their first child together.
 "I'll be a fun dad," Stamos determined, telling People, "I've been practicing for a long time."

 "The look on John's face when I told him we were pregnant was priceless," McHugh added.
 "It was the look of a man who has wanted a family of his own but wasn't sure it was going to happen for him.
 Now it is!"